Rhodes-CS-comp486/picobytes-execute-test/README.md

 ## Setup kubernetes cluster

-1. install kubernetes on your local machine, kubernetes and kubectl are required to execute cluster
+1. install kubernetes on your local machine, kubernetes and kubectl are required to execute cluster ------> https://kubernetes.io/

-## Setup docker compatibility.
-1. go to docker desktop, then settings, then kubernetes
-2. toggle the cluster on, select kubeadm, then click apply and restart

 ## Deployment files setup
-1. deployment files are .yaml files, they are located in the /kubernetes-setup/ folder
+- deployment files are .yaml files, they are located in the /kubernetes-setup/ folder
-    a. pico-deployment.yaml sets up the API container(s), within that file, ensure all app fields are set to the same name, picobytes for example.
+- pico-deployment.yaml sets up the API container(s), within that file, ensure all app fields are set to the same name, picobytes for example.
 Make sure the image field is set correctly to the picobytes:api container image
-    b. in service.yaml file, make sure the internal port is set to the same as the pikubeytes app configured in pico-deployment.yaml.
+- in service.yaml file, make sure the internal port is set to the same as the pikubeytes app configured in pico-deployment.yaml.
 The external port can be changed to whatever is available on your system
-    c. redis-deployment and redis-service can have their ports changed but the server_api.py and worker.py need to be updated to reflect the new port or else they will not connect.
+- redis-deployment and redis-service can have their ports changed but the server_api.py and worker.py need to be updated to reflect the new port or else they will not connect.
-    d. worker-deployment configures the compile containers, limits can be set here for both the compiling container itself and its sidecar logging container
+- worker-deployment configures the compile containers, limits can be set here for both the compiling container itself and its sidecar logging container
-    e. components configures the metrics server that allows for autoscaling.
+- components configures the metrics server that allows for autoscaling.
 Generally don't change this.
-    f. autoscale configures the horizontal autoscaling of worker pods, min and max can be changed here along with targeted utilization of resources
+- autoscale configures the horizontal autoscaling of worker pods, min and max can be changed here along with targeted utilization of resources

 ## Start the kubernetes cluster -- if not already started by 'construct.py'

 1. run on command line: 'kubectl apply -f ./kubernetes-setup'
-    a. run 'kubectl get pods' to confirm containers are running
+- run 'kubectl get pods' to confirm containers are running
-    b. run kubectl get services to confirm service is running
+- run kubectl get services to confirm service is running
-2. expose ports (if not already) by running kubectl port-forward service/name_field_in_service desiredport:5000 --address 0.0.0.0
+2. expose ports (if not already) by running
+- kubectl port-forward service/name_field_in_service desiredport:5000 --address 0.0.0.0

 Now you should have a cluster up and running that can be called the same way a single container is called.